-Bachelor of Science degree with a major in Earth System Science below.
+Bachelor of Science degree with a major in Earth System Science

+If students are interested in exploring this major, please consider taking one of the courses below.
 Any of these selections will help familiarize you with the academic program and prepare you for advanced coursework in the major.